RobDWaller/robdwaller.github.io/_posts/2018-03-12-five-tips-tech-team-management.md

 tags: [management, development, tips]
 ---

 To become a tech manager and learn how to be good at it is difficult.
 There isn't a great deal of 'documentation' available and developers don't discuss the topic a lot.
-Just take a look at your average code conference, there are very few talks on management.
+Just take a look at your average [code conference](https://www.phpconference.co.uk/schedule/), there are very few talks on management.
 Sadly this means most new tech managers and lead developers learn on the job, which isn't always ideal.

 I've been a tech manager for two years now and it's been an extreme learning curve.
-There are lots of thoughts and insights I could share, but there are five important ones.
+There are lots of thoughts and insights I could share, but there are five I believe important.
 They are useful for any aspiring manager, lead developer and even those who haven't considered the move into management yet.

-### Great Developers Don't Make Great Managers
+### Great Developers Make Great Managers?

-I'm going to begin with a lie, a big fat one, "great developers don't make great managers".
-This is obviously false, great developers can and do make great managers.
-The important point though is that you don't have to be a great developer to be a great manager.
+There is often an assumption that the most skilled developers will make the best managers.
+And that a developer should not go for a management role unless they are best developer in their team.
+This is a falacy and a lie, you don't have to be a great developer to be a great manager.

 It is important that you have experience and a good understanding of code and technical issues, but you don't have to be the best in your team at it.
 Management is about a lot more than your field of expertise so don't let your code capability put you off a management role, you may be great at it.